cloudfoundry/loggregator-release/README.md

 - name: loggregator-trafficcontroller
   template: loggregator-trafficcontroller
-  instances: 1  # Only one loggregator trafficcontroller per CF installation
+  instances: 1  # Scale out as necessary
   resource_pool: common
   networks:
   - name: cf1
     static_ips:
     - 10.10.16.16
   properties:
+    zone: z1 # Denoting which one of the redundancy zones this traffic controller is servicing

+properties:
   loggregator:
-    trafficcontroller: 10.10.16.16:3456  # host:port that will receive messages emitted by Sources
     servers:
+      z1: # A list of loggregator servers for every redundancy zone
-    - 10.10.16.14:3456  #
+      - 10.10.16.14
+    incoming_port: 3456
+    outgoing_port: 8080
 ```

 ### Development